Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-22-tasking-manager3-admin_pl.md

 category: coordination
 ---

-# OSM Tasking Manager Project Creation and Administration
+# Menedżer zadań OSM - Tworzenie projektu i jego administrowanie

 > Ten przewodnik może zostać pobrany jako samodzielny moduł: [tasking-manager3-admin_pl.odt](/files/tasking-manager3-admin_pl.odt) lub [tasking-manager3-admin_pl.pdf](/files/tasking-manager3-admin_pl.pdf)

 **This guide describes the current version of the Tasking Manager.
 If the user interface of the version you use looks different from the one described here then you should consult [the manual for the previous version](/en/coordination/tasking-manager-project-admin)**

-Section Index
+Spis treści działu
 -------------
 -  [Logging in ](/en/coordination/tasking-manager3-project-admin/#logging-in-&amp;amp;-access-levels)
 -  [Initiate a new Project - define the area of interest](/en/coordination/tasking-manager3-project-admin/#initiate-a-new-project-within-tm3)